Sulaiman3352/Setup-Ubuntu-/README.md

 # Setup-Ubuntu-
-Script to remove snapd and replace it with flatpak and install firefox again from flatpak
+Script to remove snapd and replace it with flatpak and install firefox again